stanleyogada/OGADA-SWIFT-BANKING-FRONTEND/README.md

 ## How to contribute

-1. Checkout to main branch and pull lastest changes `git checkout main && git pull origin main && npm i`
+1. Checkout to main branch and pull lastest changes `git checkout main && git pull origin main && npm i --force --legacy-peer-deps`
 2. Create your branch with the of your current ticket e.g `git checkout -b ch-#675-add-pretier-configuration`.
 3. Make your changes.
 4. Stage and commit your changes. e.g. `git add . && git commit -m "ch-#675: setup prettier configuration"`.